QUEEN OF THE HEBRIDES: THE SCOTTISH CHARM OF ISLAY

 We stayed in a hostel called Port Charlotte, in a town also called Port Charlotte.
-Now, I don't have much experience of hostels but from what I know and have heard, Port Charlotte felt more like an exciting, new place you visit on a school trip and that took me back to my childhood.
-There were bunk beds, a room for the girls and a room for the boys (and also the married folks and the oldies), a huge, shared kitchen and dining room with three, large tables and a drying room to hang our wet shit.
-I instantly felt the same kind of freedom I felt when I was a kid, as if I had just stepped back in time and my schoolmates and I were about to collect our walking boots and kayaks from a shed in Dol-y-Moch.
+Now, I don't have much experience of hostels but from what I know and have heard, Port Charlotte felt more like an exciting, new place you visit on a school trip—bringing me right back to childhood.
+There were bunk beds, separate rooms for the girls and boys (plus a spot for the married couples and the older folks), a large shared kitchen and dining area with three big tables, and even a drying room for our soaked gear.
+Stepping into that space, I felt a rush of freedom, like I’d travelled back in time, ready to join my classmates in collecting our walking boots and kayaks from a shed nearby in Dol-y-Moch.

 View from Port Charlotte Hostel

-After fighting over bunk beds and rooms, we all split off in our own directions to explore the Isle of Islay.
-It rained on and off a little throughout the first afternoon but at around 6:00pm the sun came out.
-We were walking through fields, surrounded by sheep and sea and we saw the most beautiful rainbow.
+After some good-natured squabbling over bunk beds and rooms, we all headed off to explore the Isle of Islay.
+It rained on and off that first afternoon, but around 6:00pm, the sun broke through.
+Walking through fields surrounded by sheep and the open sea, we were rewarded with the most beautiful rainbow.

-This was more of a historical experience, where we learnt about Finlaggan and the Lordship of the Isles.
-The settlement is situated in Loch Finlaggan and dates back to the 14th century.
-It's a beautiful and peaceful place to wander through, which I would recommend you do on a dry day.
+This experience was more historical, focusing on Finlaggan and the Lordship of the Isles.
+The settlement, located in Loch Finlaggan, dates back to the 14th century.
+It’s a peaceful and very green spot to explore, and I highly recommend visiting on a dry day.

-This was my favourite place we visited.
-As soon as we drove into Port Wemyss, I loved it.
-Just imagine a small, serene village with white, washed cottages and a view of sea and seals everywhere you turned.
-It was a peaceful town with a family feel and a place where you instantly felt welcome.
-We walked along the rocks and hills to get a closer look at the wild seals, which was such a brilliant experience.
-We also went and had coffee and cake at a local and informal family run cafe, Burnside Lodge, a converted fishing house.
-We sat in the front garden, ridiculously relaxed, admiring the beautiful view ahead.
+Port Wemyss was my favourite place we visited.
+The moment we drove in, I fell in love with it.
+Picture a small, tranquil village with whitewashed cottages and stunning views of the sea and seals at every turn.
+It had a peaceful, family-oriented atmosphere that made you feel instantly welcome.
+We strolled along the rocks and hills to get a closer look at the wild seals, which was an amazing experience.
+Later, we enjoyed coffee and cake at Burnside Lodge, a casual family-run café in a converted fishing house.
+We sat in the front garden, completely relaxed, soaking in the beautiful view before us.

 Laphroaig Whiskey Distillery, Port Ellen